hakonhall/hybridmodules/README.md

 In short, Java Hybrid Module System (JHMS) is Java Platform Module System (JPMS) with multi-version support.

-JHMS utilizes JPMS at compile and package time: modules are declared in module-info.java, compiles with module path, and uses the module version.
+JHMS utilizes JPMS at compile and package time: modules are declared in module-info.java, the module path is used during compilation, and the module version can be set, etc.

 However unlike JPMS, the dependencies seen at compile time, including the version of these, are also seen at run time.
-And the only packages *visible* to a (hybrid) module at run time, are those that are are exported to the module from readable modules.
+The only packages *visible* to a (hybrid) module at run time, are those that are are exported to the module from readable modules.
+While accessibility in visible packages follows pre-JPMS accessibility, e.g. *setAccessible()* can be used to gain reflective access to non-public fields and method.
 The run time behavior is accomplished through class loader techniques similar to OSGi.

 The JHMS specification defines a set of relaxations to the strict specification that an implementation MAY implement at their discretion.
 The choices made in the reference implementation are detailed in the below Relaxation section.